vyp/dots/readme.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-BE CAUTIOUS and dance with these beasts At YOUR OWN RISK.
+BE CAREFUL and dance with these beasts At YOUR OWN RISK.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along